LiterallyTheOne/os_lab/docs/session_1.md

 ![OS hierarchy](figures/OS_hierarchy.jpg)

-An **Operating System** is bridge between hardware and application.
+An **Operating System** is a bridge between hardware and applications.
+There are so many operating systems out there which were made for a specific purpose.
+Most famous ones are:
+* Windows
+* MacOS
+* Linux

+In this course we will be learning more about Linux.

 ## Why Linux